Angel and the Badman: Reception

 Upon the film's release, a The New York Times reviewer wrote, "Mr. Wayne and company have sacrificed the usual roaring action to fashion a leisurely Western, which is different from and a notch or two superior to the normal sagebrush saga."
 The reviewer continues:

 James Edward Grant, who wrote and directed the story, has included the gun fights, slugging melées, and scenic pursuits necessary to fill out the yarn.
 But, mainly, he has portrayed the change in Quirt Evans, a feared triggerman of the frontier southwest, who when wounded, is not only nursed to health, but [also] subtly won over by Penelope Worth and her Quaker philosophy.

 The reviewer concludes, "John Wayne makes a grim and laconic, converted renegade, who is torn by love, a new faith, and the desire for revenge on an arch enemy.
 Gail Russell, a stranger to Westerns, is convincing as the lady who makes him see the light."

 Remake

 The film was remade in 2009 for the Hallmark Channel by Terry Ingram, with Lou Diamond Phillips playing Quirt Evans and Wayne's grandson Brendan in a cameo appearance.
 The remake also stars Deborah Kara Unger as Temperance, Luke Perry as Laredo, and Terence Kelly as Thomas.

+Another remake, starring Zachary Levi, Neal McDonough, and Tommy Lee Jones, is set to be released in October 2026, distributed by Angel Studios.

 Angel and the Badman also inspired two other successful "fish out of water" films: Witness (1985) starring Harrison Ford, and The Outsider (2003), starring Tim Daly and Naomi Watts.